 to them the same courtesy and kindness you would show your own clients).

 which is generously covered by those who work voluntarily to run this directory for you.

 donated to charities related to homelessness or counselling.

-Since its founding in 2008, the directory has run at a (small) net loss most years, but
+Since its founding in 2008, the directory has run at a (small) net loss most years.

-and in 2018 a surplus of 105 pounds was donated to the charities Refuge and Shelter.
+In 2017 and 2018 the surplus was donated to the charities

 If you've not contributed, and haven't requested a fee-waiver, then we may send you a gentle reminder if it looks like practitioner contributions will fail to cover the site's running costs.